tinygo-org/tinygo-site/content/docs/reference/microcontrollers/wioterminal.md

 Once you have updated your Wio Terminal board the first time, after that you should be able to flash it entirely from the command line.

 ## Notes
-If your Linux Distro doesnt auto mount devices you have to manually mount it to /media/Arduino for the command above to work.
+If your Linux Distro doesn't auto mount devices you have to manually mount it to /media/Arduino for the command above to work.
 You can use the USB port to the Wio Terminal as a serial port. `UART0` refers to this connection.